 No one wants to have a heart attack, but many people do since it is the number one killer in many countries.
 One reason for this is obesity and a sedentary lifestyle.
 But even stress can cause a heart attack.
-Whether you are a business person running a busy digital marketing business or a hardworking carpet cleaner, when you have a heart attack it is essential to have treatment as soon as possible to lessen the damage done to the heart.
+Whether you are a business person running a busy digital marketing business or a hard working carpet cleaner like Brilliance Carpet Cleaning Perth, when you have a heart attack it is essential to have treatment as soon as possible to lessen the damage done to the heart.
 The troubles is that not everyone recognises they are having a heart attack because of the symptoms they get.
 It is not always pain in the heart or chest area that heralds such an attack.

 Here are some of the signs of a heart attack.
 If they last for 10 minutes, you should dial 000.

 - Pain in the lower jaw – on either side – that extends into the chest.